 The value assigned to the PATH keyword shall convey the signal path among the participants followed by the signal; e.g., ‘PATH=1,2,3,2,1’ and ‘PATH=1,2,3,4’ represent two different four-way tracking signal paths.

 In this version of the TDM, the maximum number of participants per segment shall be five.
-If more than five participants are defined (i.e., PARTICIPANT_6 +), then special arrangements shall be made; these should be specified in the ICD.
+If more than five participants are defined (i.e., PARTICIPANT_6 +), then special arrangements shall be made by exchange participants; these should be specified in the ICD.

 NOTE – See figure D-6 for an example TDM containing four-way tracking data.